corralc/circles-style-guide/README.md

 # circles-style-guide
 A responsive style guide project styled using the preprocessor sass.
-To see the website in action click/copy the link: https://corralc.github.io/circles-style-guide/
+To see this project in action click/copy the link: https://corralc.github.io/circles-style-guide/

 ## Tools used
 SASS, Git, flexbox